meteor/galaxy-docs/source/push-to-deploy.md

 <h2 id="editing-deploy-settings">Editing next deploy settings</h2>

-On Galaxy, in the app version screen, after configuring Push to Deploy to an app, you will find the field `Next Auto Deploy Settings`.
+On Galaxy, in the app version tab, after configuring Push to Deploy to an app, you will find the field `Next Auto Deploy Settings`.
 Use this field to add [app settings](https://cloud-guide.meteor.com/deploy-guide.html#settings-create) for the next deploy.
 So when you do the commit to the branch that you configured, these are the settings that will be used.
+Once you use this field for the first time, the settings will be used every time for the next deploys.
+If you decide not to use it anymore you can just leave the field empty and save it.

 <img src="images/push-to-deploy-next-app-settings.png" style="width: 780px;">

-<h2 id="after-set-up">After set up</h2>
+<h2 id="after-set-up">FAQ</h2>

+1 - **How to trigger new deploys?**

 After you finish setting up everything, every commit you do to the chosen branch will trigger a new deploy.

-You can set up the same repository and branch to different apps, so you can have multiple apps being deployed just with one commit :)
+2 - **Can I use the repository and branch to different apps?**

+Yes, you can.
+So be careful when setting up your apps, so you don't deploy the wrong code to an app.

+3 - **What happens if a new commit is pushed before the previous deploy is completed?**

+The previous deploy will be canceled and the new one will start.

+4 - **What docker error 137 means?**

+This error means there was an Out Of Memory error.
+To solve this you should increase the amount of memory you us to deploy your app.
+You can do this on the third step of the Push to Deploy screen, on the section *Deploy options* > *Advanced options* > *Memory amount on deploy*.